European postal services suspend shipment of packages to US over import tariffs

-ATHENS, Greece (AP) — The end of an exemption on tariff duties for low-value packages coming into the United States is causing a wide array of postal services to pause shipping as they await for more clarity on the rule.
+ATHENS, Greece (AP) — The end of an exemption on tariff duties for low-value packages coming into the United States is causing multiple international postal services to pause shipping as they await more clarity on the rule.

 The exemption, known as the “ de minimis " exemption, allows packages worth less than $800 to come into the U.S. duty free.
 A total of 1.36 billion packages were sent in 2024 under this exemption, for goods worth $64.6 billion, according to data from the U.S. Customs and Border Patrol Agency.

-It is set to expire next Friday.
-On Saturday, multiple postal services around Europe announced that they are suspending the shipment of many packages to the United States amid a lack of clarity over new import duties.
+It is set to expire Friday.
+On Saturday, postal services around Europe announced that they are suspending the shipment of many packages to the United States amid confusion over new import duties.

 Postal services in Germany, Denmark, Sweden and Italy said they will stop shipping most merchandise to the U.S. effective immediately.
-France and Austria will follow Monday, and the United Kingdom Tuesday.
+France and Austria will follow Monday.

+The U.K.'s Royal Mail said it would halt shipments to the U.S. on Tuesday to allow time for those packages to arrive before duties kick in.
+Items originating in the U.K. worth over $100 — including gifts to friends and family — will incur a 10% duty, it said.

 “Key questions remain unresolved, particularly regarding how and by whom customs duties will be collected in the future, what additional data will be required, and how the data transmission to the U.S. Customs and Border Protection will be carried out,” DHL, the largest shipping provider in Europe, said in a statement.